When a friend says something interesting to me, I usually don’t have a reaction until much later.

 This probably makes me look stupid in the moment, but I don’t mind.
 I’m not trying to win any debates.

 In fact, I’ll tell you a secret.
-For most of those interviews at sivers.org/i, they sent me their questions a week in advance.
-I’d spend hours writing down answers from different perspectives, before choosing the most interesting one.
-Then once we were in a live conversation, I’d try to make it sound spontaneous.
+When someone wants to interview me for their show, I ask them to send me some questions a week in advance.
+I spend hours writing down answers from different perspectives, before choosing the most interesting one.
+Then once we’re in a live conversation, I try to make it sound spontaneous.